MadL0rd/ATProjectGenerator/ATiOSProjectTemplate/Readme.md

-# Uapp
+# ApplicationName
 =============

-Uapp iOS client.
+ApplicationName iOS client.

 ## Installation

-- Download Uapp zip or clone
+- Download ApplicationName zip or clone
-- Installing Uapp dependencies via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+- Installing ApplicationName dependencies via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods **>= 0.19.1** using Git **>= 1.8.0** installed via Homebrew.

 ### via CocoaPods